 The NWMO completed a full update of these estimates in 2016.
 The updated cost estimates cover many decades of APM life cycle activity for the deep geological repository and related transportation of used nuclear fuel.
-The eventual cost of the project is impacted by many factors, including the volume of used nuclear fuel to be managed, the location of the facility, surrounding infrastructure, the rock type and characteristics, the design of the repository, and the period of extended monitoring following used nuclear fuel placement.
+The eventual cost of the project is impacted by many factors, including the volume of used nuclear fuel to be managed, the location of the facility, surrounding infrastructure, the rock type and characteristics, the design of the repository, and the length of time allocated to monitoring the site following fuel placement.